 The government provides a federal tax credit to solar customers, reducing costs by 26% with each purchase.
 Unfortunately, the credit expires in 2022, fueling panel purchases this year.
 Between the tax credit pressures and the winter storm outages, solar sales increased significantly.

-There is much misconception around prices.
+There is much misconception around solar energy prices.
 Even without the tax incentive, renewable energy is cheaper than ever before.
 Solar power costs $0.068 per kilowatt-hour on average.
 Ten years ago, it was $0.378 per kilowatt-hour.

 Cost deductions are additionally present in renewable energy maintenance.
 The incorporation of artificial intelligence (AI) helps companies fix solar system issues for a small fee.
 AI technology can also conduct energy evaluations more efficiently than humans.